 - threats to physical integrity: violence, body modification and unintentional injuries

-- sexual and reproductive health risks and infections
+- sexual and reproductive health and rights

-- challenges for mental health and psychosocial wellbeing
+- mental health and psychosocial wellbeing

-- gendered responses of health systems
+- gendered health systems

 - Covid-19